 On WGBH-TV, he is a regular panelist for Basic Black and hosted PBS’s World Compass 2012 presidential primary coverage.

-In addition, Phillip is executive producer for Lifted Veils Productions, a nonprofit public radio journalism project dedicated to exploring issues that divide and unite society.
-His Color Initiative an occasional series of reports about the global impact of skin color aired on The World, a co-production of WGBH, the BBC and PRI.
-Phillip has worked as a supervising senior editor for NPR and was NPR’s first national race-relations correspondent, from 1998 to 2001.
-In 1995, in his role as a senior producer, he helped create The World.
+Phillip worked as a supervising senior editor for NPR West and was NPR’s first national race-relations correspondent from 1998 to 2001.
+He was the executive producer for Lifted Veils Productions, a nonprofit public radio journalism project “dedicated to exploring issues that divide and unite society”.
+His Color Initiative an occasional series of reports about the global impact of skin color aired on The World from 2007 to 2010.

-Phillip was a Harvard University Nieman Fellow from 1997 to 1998 and a U.S. Japan Media Fellow in 1997.
+Phillip is a Senior Fellow with the Schuster Institute for Investigative Journalism at Brandeis University.
+He was aHarvard University Nieman Fellow from 1997 to 1998 and a 1997 U.S. Japan Media Fellow.
 He earned a master's degree in law and diplomacy from the Fletcher School of Law and Diplomacy at Tufts University and studied international protection of human rights law at Harvard Law School as well as journalism at the University of California at Berkeley in the Program for Minority Journalists.

 A Latino-Owned Seaport Restaurant Struggles To Stay Open: Are Race And Ethnicity Factors?Some hoped that when a Latino-owned restaurant moved into the Seaport District 18 months ago, it might be the beginning of a trend.
 Now, that business is on the verge of closing, and some believe race and ethnicity are playing a part.